-It is often described as the Rolls Royce of swing dancing – classy, powerful, stylish top line, to be envied by other.
-We can’t all own a Rolls Royce and many of us prefer a smooth Citroen, a flash Ferrari, a low maintenance Nissan, etc. The freedom of Lindy Hop means that there is room for many different looks, different speeds and a wide selection of optional extras.
+It is often described as the Rolls Royce of swing dancing – classy, powerful and stylish.
+However, many of us prefer a smooth Citroen, a flash Ferrari or a low maintenance Nissan.
+The freedom of Lindy Hop means that there is room for many different looks, different speeds and a wide selection of optional extras.

-Lindy Hop is not a dance of uniform conformity and variations are seen between dance communities and individual dancers.
+Lindy Hop is not a dance of regimented conformity and dance communities and individual dancers have their own character.
 The common factor is playfulness.
 Here are two videos contrasting top class Lindy Hop danced socially with then competitively.